Code-Institute-Submissions/Saranyajothy-danceschool/README.md

 ### Design Choices
 #### Colour Scheme
 #### Typography
-There were two fonts used in this website.  font was used for body and header.
-The Inria serif font was used for the navigation menu.
+There were two fonts used in this website.
+[Playfair](https://fonts.google.com/specimen/Playfair+Display) font was used for body and header.
+[Inria Serif](https://fonts.google.com/specimen/Inria%20Serif)  font was used for the navigation menu.
 # Testing
 ## Code validation
 ### Html